Prabhjeet-kaur98/Code-Quality/README.md

 # Code Quality Article Summary Checklist
 1.Principles of Code Quality

-Commitment to excellence in software engineering.
-Enduring principles include Maintainability, Readability, Verification, and Scalability.
-The Clean Code Solution for Your DevOps Workflow in PHP
+a.Commitment to excellence in software engineering. b.Enduring principles include Maintainability, Readability, Verification, and Scalability. c.The Clean Code Solution for Your DevOps Workflow in PHP

 2.Clean code is vital for maintainable software.

-Benefits of clean code: legibility, code reusability, debugging ease, and reduced technical debt.
-Exakat is an open-source static code analysis tool for PHP.
-Exakat integrates seamlessly with DevOps workflows for early issue detection.
+a.Benefits of clean code: legibility, code reusability, debugging ease, and reduced technical debt. b.Exakat is an open-source static code analysis tool for PHP. c.Exakat integrates seamlessly with DevOps workflows for early issue detection.

 3.Code Red: the Business Impact of Code Quality

-Technical debt poses significant business risk and affects developer productivity.
-Code health measures quantify and communicate technical debt.
-Demonstrated impact on business outcomes: time-to-market, reduced unplanned work.
-Prioritization based on interest rate through Hotspot analysis.
-Business expectations for code quality improvements to reduce development timelines and estimation uncertainties.
+a.Technical debt poses significant business risk and affects developer productivity. b.Code health measures quantify and communicate technical debt. c.Demonstrated impact on business outcomes: time-to-market, reduced unplanned work. d.Prioritization based on interest rate through Hotspot analysis. e.Business expectations for code quality improvements to reduce development timelines and estimation uncertainties.

 4.A Systematic Mapping Study of Code Quality in Education

-High-quality code is essential in computing education.
-Research mapping study on code quality in an educational context.
-Focus on paper characteristics, topics, research methods, and programming languages.
-Identified 195 publications (1976-2022) in multiple databases.
-Opportunities for future research in code quality in computing education.
+a.High-quality code is essential in computing education. b.Research mapping study on code quality in an educational context. c.Focus on paper characteristics, topics, research methods, and programming languages. d.Identified 195 publications (1976-2022) in multiple databases. e.Opportunities for future research in code quality in computing education.